[Exhausted me finished this post last night but neglected to post it correctly. We are alive and getting geared up for the return to home.]

 Then Mike suggested getting a celebratory drink and I readily agreed.
 To do this we had to head back up the hill to enter the pub through the upper doorway.
 As we emerged from the steps into the bar area, I spied a man having a drink at one of the side tables.
 But this was no ordinary man.
 This was a Belgian gentleman with whom me we had breakfast this morning in Glaisdale.
 And he is no ordinary Belgian either.
 He is the superintendent of Police for the city of Antwerp who also happens to be an ultramarathoner – and he looks it.
 We first met him as he ran down the slope leading into Richmond several days ago and our paths had crossed a couple of times since.
 It is this kind of serendipitous camaraderie that makes a trek like this so special.

 And speaking of serendipitous meetings – A few days back I mentioned a Yorkshire woman named Jean who introduced us to the wonderful recess that is St. Edmund’s Church.
 Jean overtook us again on the high moors between Great Broughton and Glaisdale yesterday and cheerfully called out, “Hello Michael!
 Hello Dennis!” as she whizzed past.
-Well today, as we walked in the rain (more about that in a minute) through the tiny village of Egton, a small white van pulled to a stop at the curb in front of us.
+Well today, as we walked in the rain (more about that in a minute) through the tiny village of Egton Bridge, a small white van pulled to a stop at the curb in front of us.
 The passenger window rolled down and the greeting that came through the opened window was from none other than Jean!
 She told us that she had read the weather forecast for rain today and decided to chug onward to complete the course yesterday and now she was showing her husband, the driver of the van, the places she had been.
 She was delighted to see us because she, like us, had seen almost no hikers on the trail for the past two days.

 Back to today’s scene in Robin Hood’s Bay.
 We had the reunion with the Belgian policeman in the pub and together we signed the book maintained by the establishment for hikers to record their arrival.
 Just as we finished that, two other hikers who had stayed with us at the Arncliffe Arms last night, Susan and Curt from Portland Oregon, came through the door having just come off the trail.
 (Susan, a most interesting woman who spent her academic career working with chimps and later rescuing them from research labs, had been a source of great help supplying me with blister supplies over the last few days.)
 A few minutes later, the Messrs.
 Rafferty, a father son duo from Colorado and Virginia respectively, arrived.
 They had eaten dinner at an adjacent table to us a couple of nights ago in Great Broughton.
 And thus, in a flash, a disappointment had transformed into a true celebration of our joint accomplishment.
 We capped off the reunion by going outside with Susan and Curt to take turns making photographic records of arrival and of the tossing of the pebbles into the sea.